OSQUAREG/sciscut-url-shortener-flaskapi-reactjs/README.md

 * Basic Javascript Concepts.
 * Create React App and Installation
 * Components and Arrow Functions
+* Use of React DOM, React Router DOM, React Hook Form, React FontAweome.
+* Use of React Bootstrap tools (such as Button, Modal, Form, Container, Row, Col, Image etc.)
+* Frontend Authentication and Validations
+* Use of Regex

 ## Knowledge Acquired

-* Use of React JS for Frontend Design
+* Knowledge of React JS for Frontend Design
 * Use of Environment Variables for React JS
 * Use of Thunder Client for testing API routes/endpoints.
-* Deployment of both Web Service and Static on Render.com
+* Deployment of both Web Service and Static Site on Render.com

 ## Backend API (Server-Side)